General battle advice

 Hog comin' in!

 Or maybe you'd like to go after him with Warthog buddies.
 Have some sport trying to squash him perhaps.
 For a bit of cavalier fun in reaching him from the plateau, jump the hog onto the island plateau and continue off an edge.
 Get the angles right and you've got a decent chance of landing upright and hearing a Marine shout "Airborne!" or whatever.
+There's an example of a perfect jump in BCM56 at 3:56, and there's also one near the end of BCM43.

 No, I cannot see out of this bloody visor